asserts/asserts-gitbook/how-asserts-works/mapping-metrics-to-saafe-model/request-error-and-duration-red.md

 # Request, Error and Duration (RED)

 **NOTE:** These instructions are meant for a quick PoC to demonstrate capability.
 They involve creating copy of existing metrics and hence would lead to additional metrics being created.
-In customer environments, this might be acceptable only if the scope of the data being looked at is small.
+This might be acceptable only if the scope of the data being looked at is small.

 ### **asserts:request:total**